pulp-platform/padrick/docs/config_file.rst

 Expands to ``pad_a00``, ``pad_a01``, ``pad_a02``, ``pad_a03``, ``pad_b00``, ``pad_b01`` etc.

+.. hint:: You can use the padrick command ``padrick config <your_padrame.yml>``
+           to parse the config file and print it in expanded form.
+This will resolve all cross links in your config file (e.g. references to ``pad_types``) and will expand all vectorized ``port``, ``pad_instance`` etc. This is quite helpfull to debug how padrick is treating your vectorized config files.

 Port Multiplexing
 =================

-By default, Padrick allows routing any *Port* to any *Pad Instance*.
+By default, Padrick allows routing any *Port* to any (non-static) *Pad Instance*.
 However, the degree of routability can be adjusted very finely.
-Padick uses so called *mux groups* to configure the connectivity between ports and pad instances.
-Every pad instance and every port is contained in *one or several* mux groups.
-Port can be routed to all pad instances which are contained in any of the port's mux groups.
+Padrick uses so called *mux groups* to configure the connectivity between ports and pad instances.
+Every pad instance and every port is a member of *one or several* mux groups.
+Ports can be dynamically connected to all pad instances which are contained in any of the port's mux groups.
 I.e. ``port_xy`` can be connected to ``pad_123`` if ``pad_123`` is part of one (or multiple) of ``port_xy``'s mux groups.
+In more mathematical terms; Each pad_instance and each port specify a set of labels (mux_groups), whenever there is set-intersection between a pad_instance and a port, they can be connected with each other.

-A mux group is denoted by a simple string identifier and declared with `mux_groups` key in the config file.
-E.g. the following config snipped declares a pad called ``my_pad`` that is member of the mux_groups ``mux1``, ``my_pads``, and ``all``:
+A mux group is denoted by a simple string identifier and declared with the `mux_groups` key in the config file.
+E.g. the following config snippet declares a pad called ``my_pad`` that is member of the mux_groups ``mux1``, ``my_pads``, and ``all``: